Demographics of Montenegro: Ethnic structure by region

-This census witnessed the emerging of ethnic Bosniaks; although there are still people who declare themselves as ethnic Muslims.
+This census witnessed the return of ethnic Bosniaks; although there are still people who declare themselves as ethnic Muslims.
 Also, there are very few people left who consider themselves Yugoslavs.
-Also a noticeable difference compared to 1991 census is the reemerging in the number of Serbs, from nearly 60,000 to 200,000 in a decade (compared to 1931s 90% strong Serb community).
+Also a noticeable difference compared to 1991 census is the reemerging in the number of Serbs, from nearly 60,000 to 200,000 in a decade.

-Others include small ethnic groups of perceived non-European/Slavic origins: Romani, Balkan Egyptians and Black Montenegrins.
+Others include small ethnic groups of non-European/Slavic origins: Romani, Balkan Egyptians and Black Montenegrins.